OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Particularity: the AI lifecycle and its specific assets and security threats need to be part of the organization's information security governance.

   Because AI has specific assets (e.g. training data), **AI-speific honeypots** are a partiularly interesting control.
-These are fake parts of the data/model/datascience infrastucture that are exposed on purpose, in order to detect or capture attackers, before they succeed to access the real assets.
+These are fake parts of the data/model/data science infrastucture that are exposed on purpose, in order to detect or capture attackers, before they succeed to access the real assets.
 Examples:

   - Hardened data services, but with an unpatched vulnerability (e.g. Elasticsearch)
   - Exposed data lakes, not revealing details of the actual assets